Custom objective terms

 .

-If however one would like to provide their own gradient implementation (e.g. for efficiency reasons), they can simply implement a method for ProximalCore.gradient!
+If however you would like to provide your own gradient implementation (e.g. for efficiency reasons), you can simply implement a method for value_and_gradient

 ProximalCore.prox